-Ghost Gear Initiative
+Ghost Gear Program

 One of the biggest threats to oceans internationally is marine litter, and in particular, ghost fishing gear.
-Ghost gear refers to any fishing equipment or fishing-related litter that has been abandoned, lost or otherwise discarded.
-It is some of the most harmful and deadly debris found in oceans.
+Ghost gear refers to any fishing equipment or fishing-related litter that has been abandoned, lost or otherwise discarded and is some of the most harmful and deadly debris found in oceans.
+It is estimated that between 5% - 30% of harvestable fish stocks are impacted by ghost gear across the world, posing a major threat to human health and livelihoods as well as to global food security.
+Additionally, ghost gear can cause large-scale damage to marine ecosystems through habitat disturbance and causes direct harm to the welfare and conservation of marine animals via entanglement and/or ingestion.

-In support of international efforts to reduce marine litter, in 2018, Canada signed the G7 Charlevoix Blueprint for Healthy Oceans, Seas and Resilient Coastal Communities.
-In doing so:

-- Canada committed to accelerating the implementation of the 2015 Oceans Plastics Charter; and, - Strengthened our domestic and international commitment to addressing marine litter by signing onto the Global Ghost Gear Initiative.
+In support of international efforts to reduce marine litter, Canada signed the G7 Charlevoix Blueprint for Healthy Oceans, Seas and Resilient Coastal Communities.
+In addition to this commitment, Canada committed to the implementation of the Oceans Plastics Charter; and strengthened our domestic and international commitment to addressing marine litter by signing onto the Global Ghost Gear Initiative.